-- 142. Plaintiff incorporates the allegations of paragraphs 1 through 132 of this Complaint as if fully set forth herein. - 143.
-Upon information and belief, Defendants' Counterfeit Goods bearing, offered for sale, and sold using copies of one or more of the Sabre Marks have been widely advertised and offered for sale throughout the United States via at least one Internet marketplace website. - 144.
-Defendants' Counterfeit Goods bearing, offered for sale, and sold using copies of one or more of the Sabre Marks are virtually identical in appearance to Plaintiff's genuine goods. - 145.
-Defendants' Counterfeit Goods are different in quality from Plaintiff's goods and are of much lower quality. - 146.
-Defendants' activities are likely to cause confusion in the trade and among the general public as to at least the origin or sponsorship of their Counterfeit Goods. - 147.
-Defendants, upon information and belief, have used in connection with their advertisement, offer for sale, and sale of their Counterfeit Goods, false designations of origin and false descriptions and representations, including words or other symbols and trade dress, which tend to falsely describe or represent such goods and have caused such goods to enter into commerce with full knowledge of the falsity of such designations of origin and such descriptions and representations, all to Plaintiff's detriment. - 148.
-Defendants have authorized infringing uses of one or more of the Sabre Marks in Defendants' advertisement and promotion of their counterfeit and infringing branded goods. - 149.
-Defendants have misrepresented to members of the consuming public that the Counterfeit Goods being advertised and sold by them are genuine, non-infringing goods.
+- 122. Plaintiff incorporates the allegations of paragraphs 1 through 112112 of this Complaint as if fully set forth herein. - 123.
+Upon information and belief, Defendants' Counterfeit Goods bearing, offered for sale and sold using identical or confusingly similar marks to the Marks has been widely advertised and offered for sale throughout the United States via at least one Internet marketplace website. - 124.
+Defendants' Counterfeit Goods bearing, offered for sale, and sold using identical or confusingly similar marks to the Marks are virtually identical in appearance to Plaintiff's genuine goods. - 125.
+Defendants' Counterfeit Goods are different in quality from Plaintiff's goods and are of much lower quality. - 126.
+Defendants' activities are likely to cause confusion in the trade and among the general public as to at least the origin or sponsorship of their Counterfeit Goods. - 127.
+Defendants, upon information and belief, have used in connection with their advertisement, offer for sale, and sale of their Counterfeit Goods, false designations of origin and false descriptions and representations, including words or other symbols and trade dress and Plaintiff's own marketing photographs, which tend to falsely describe or represent such goods and have caused such goods to enter into commerce with full knowledge of the falsity of such designations of origin and such descriptions and representations, all to Plaintiff's detriment.

-- 150. Defendants are using counterfeits and infringements of one or more of the Sabre Marks in order to unfairly compete with Plaintiff and others for space within organic search engine results and social media results, thereby jointly depriving Plaintiff of a valuable marketing and educational tool which would otherwise be available to Plaintiff and reducing the visibility of Plaintiff's genuine goods on the internet and across social media platforms. - 151.
-Defendants' above-described actions are in violation of Section 43(a) of the Lanham Act, 15 U.S.C. § 1125(a). - 152.
-Plaintiff has no adequate remedy at law, and has sustained indivisible injury and damage caused by Defendants' concurrent conduct. - 153.
-Absent an entry of an injunction by this Court, Defendants will continue to wrongfully reap profits and Plaintiff will continue to suffer irreparable injury to its goodwill and business reputation, as well as monetary damages.
+- 128. Defendants have authorized infringing uses of the Marks in Defendants' advertisement and promotion of their counterfeit and infringing branded goods. - 129.
+Defendants have misrepresented to members of the consuming public, that the Counterfeit Goods being advertised and sold by them are genuine, non-infringing goods. - 130.
+Defendants are using counterfeits and infringements of the Marks in order to unfairly compete with Plaintiff and others for space within organic search engine results and social media results, thereby jointly depriving Plaintiff of a valuable marketing and educational tool which would otherwise be available to Plaintiff and reducing the visibility of Plaintiff's genuine goods on the internet and across social media platforms. - 131.
+Defendants' above-described actions are in violation of Section 43(a) of the Lanham Act, 15 U.S.C. § 1125(a). - 132.
+Plaintiff has no adequate remedy at law and has sustained indivisible injury and damage caused by Defendants' concurrent conduct. - 133.
+Absent an entry of an injunction by this Court, Defendants will continue to wrongfully reap profits, and Plaintiff will continue to suffer irreparable injury to its goodwill and business reputation, as well as monetary damages.